marcinnycz/pogodynka-tai/README.md

 # pogodynka-tai
+Created software is a web application that allows the user to display the weather forecast for a selected location using the API provided by the OpenWeatherMap service.
+The application enables the user to set up an account and track the current and expected weather in the chosen - added to favorite - locations.

+The application is made in the Python programming language.
+The Flask framework is used to implement the web application.
+The database is implemented using PostgreSQL.
+The appearance of the application is developed using CSS.
+The application uses the open API provided by the OpenWeatherApp service.
+The project is hosted on the Heroku platform.

 In order to connect to the OpenWeather API a key generated on the site must be provided in the .env file.
 A ReCaptcha SITE_KEY and SECRET_KEY must be provided in the .env file for user registration purposes.